-On a geographical front, North America enjoys the leading position in the global zeolite market.
-It is followed by Europe, Asia Pacific, Latin America, and Middle East and Africa.
+On a geographical front, Europe enjoys the leading position in the global zeolite market.
+It is followed by Asia Pacific, North America, Middle East & Africa, and Latin America.
 The report has also analysed the import and export trends of the market.
 At present, Germany represents the largest importer, whereas, the Netherlands is the largest exporter of zeolite.

 The market is fragmented in nature with the presence of numerous small and large manufacturers who compete in terms of prices and quality.
 Some of the leading players operating in the market are:

 - Tosoh Corporation